InfinityTotality/lstream/README.md

 -s entry
 Save the stream url under the name supplied in the following argument.
-The query may be omitted when using this option, in which case \"entry\" will be used instead
+The query may be omitted when using this option, in which case "entry" will be used instead

 -v / -vv / -vvv